open-telemetry/opentelemetry-collector-contrib/processor/resourcedetectionprocessor/README.md

 ## Ordering

 Note that if multiple detectors are inserting the same attribute name, the first detector to insert wins.
-For example if you had `detectors: [eks, ec2]` then `cloud.infrastructure_service` will be `aws_eks` instead of `ec2`.
+For example if you had `detectors: [eks, ec2]` then `cloud.platform` will be `aws_eks` instead of `ec2`.
 The below ordering is recommended.

 ### GCP